cue-3/re-cue/docs/frameworks/README.md

 **Next Steps:**
 - Choose your framework guide from the links above
-- Run `reverse-engineer --detect` on your project
+- Run `recue --detect` on your project
 - Review framework-specific examples
 - Start generating documentation!